amandeepsdet/piv-smartcard/README.md

 The original is a ChromeOS-only Isolated Web App that uses the experimental **Web Smart Card API** to read the X.509 *Card Authentication* certificate from a PIV smart card.
-That API does not exist on Windows or macOS, so this project keeps the same architecture but talks to the **native PC/SC stack** through [`pyscard`](https://pyscard.sourceforge.io/), which works on **Windows, macOS and Linux**.
+That API does not exist on Windows or macOS, so this project keeps the same architecture but talk to the **native PC/SC stack** through [`pyscard`](https://pyscard.sourceforge.io/), which works on **Windows, macOS and Linux**.

 ## Architecture